arthurrschaefer/arthurrschaefer/README.md

 ----

 ### About me
-I'm an IT entrepreneur, tech, education and, languages and service management Evangelist.
-I make videos at YouTube, create content on my blog and communities, and I'm also teacher and instructor at [@arthurrschaefer](https://www.arthurschaefer.com.br), [@servicedeskbrasil](https://www.servicedeskbrasil.com.br/), [@bavierati](https://www.bavierati.com.br).
+I'm an IT professional and education, languages and service management Evangelist.
+I make videos on YouTube, create content on my blog and communities [@arthurrschaefer](https://www.arthurschaefer.com.br).

 - ✍🏼 [Blog](https://www.arthurschaefer.com.br) - Here I write about many things, post some of my videos and opinions.
 - 🎥 [YouTube](https://youtube.com/ArthurSchaefer) - Well...
 Here it's where "The Magic happens"